 * Dancers learn about the breadth of dance from a variety of perspectives.

-Campers are housed two per room and may request a specific roommate.
+Participants are housed two per room and may request a speciﬁc roommate.
 Roommates need to request each other on their registration form.
-Camp space is filled on a first-come basis and spots cannot be held for a late-registering roommate.
+Workshop space is ﬁlled on a ﬁrst-come basis and spots cannot be held for late-registrations.

-Lodging, meals, and camp t-shirt.
-Campers are housed in comfortable, secure students residence halls.
-Bedding and bath towel are provided.
+Workshop fee includes lodging, meals, and workshop T-shirt.
+Students are housed in comfortable, secure residence halls.
+Bedding and bath towels are provided.
 Instructors and counselors live in the residence halls and provide 24-hour supervision.
-St. Olaf employs a professional security staff that is on duty 24/7.
+St. Olaf employs a professional security staﬀ that is on duty 24/7.

 Register now with our secure online form or complete a printable registration form and send it via mail.
 Registrations are accepted until capacity has been reached.
 When completing the online form please see options below.

 At the conclusion of the registration form, you will be asked to submit credit card information.
 Once submitted, the full amount will be paid.

 At the conclusion of the registration form disregard the payment section at the end and close out the window.
 The registration form is still saved and submitted.
 Once closed, go to the make-a-payment link and submit a minimum $100 non-refundable deposit to reserve your students spot today.
 Registration is not officially accepted until completed registration form and deposit is received on the same day.
 Payment must be paid in full 4 weeks prior to camp start date.